Arthmoor/AFKMud/README.md

 IMC2
 ====

 The code comes with IMC2 support installed.
 IMC2 is an intermud chat protocol which allows you to communicate with other people on other muds.
-There is currently only 1 network in operation.
-The network caters mainly to the Diku community, but some LPMuds have also joined.
 The AFKMud team highly recommends connecting to the network as it is a valuable resource for new and old admins alike.
-Information is available at: http://www.mudbytes.net/intermud
+Information is available at: http://lpmuds.net/intermud.html

 If your host does not allow outbound connections from your mud you can't use it.